Hrashid789/ora2pgWorkshop/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

 In this task, we will migrate the database schema and data, previously loaded to LabVM, using a import_all.sh script provided by ora2pg.

 ![Deploy to Postgres](/Media/ex04_import_to_postgres.gif "Automatic migration using import_all.sh script")

+1. Make sure that libpq variables, necessary to connect to postgres, are exported in current session:

+        source .pg_azure

+2. Navigate to the main project directory:

+        cd /data/myproject

+3. Run import_all.sh script with database name and username as the parameters:

+        ./import_all.sh -d ora2pg -o pgdba@demopg

+4. Answer NO for the first two questions, the user is created and the database was newly created so there is no need to drop it.

+        Would you like to create the owner of the database pgdba@demopg?
+        Would you like to create the database ora2pg?

+5. Answer YES to all import questions till you see a question about importing synonyms.
+The test database that we use in this workshop contains synonyms to the objects that we haven't migrated so we should skip import of the synonyms:

+        Would you like to import TABLE from ./schema/tables/table.sql? [y/N/q] Would you like to import VIEW from ./schema/views/view.sql? [y/N/q] Would you like to import SEQUENCE from ./schema/sequences/sequence.sql? [y/N/q] Would you like to import TRIGGER from ./schema/triggers/trigger.sql? [y/N/q] Would you like to import PROCEDURE from ./schema/procedures/procedure.sql? [y/N/q]

+6. (NO) Skip synonyms:

+        Would you like to import SYNONYM from ./schema/synonyms/synonym.sql? [y/N/q]

+7. (NO) Skip also importing all the constaints before loading the data:

+        Would you like to process indexes and constraints before loading data? [y/N/q]

+After loading the data the script will ask you again about the constraints.

+8. (YES) Load the data:

+        Would you like to import data from ./data/data.sql? [y/N/q]

+9. (YES) Now we are safe to load the indexes and constraints:

+        Would you like to import indexes from ./schema/tables/INDEXES_table.sql? [y/N/q] Would you like to import constraints from ./schema/tables/CONSTRAINTS_table.sql? [y/N/q] Would you like to import foreign keys from ./schema/tables/FKEYS_table.sql? [y/N/q]

+10. Connect to postgres and run VACUUM ANALYZE.
+Running this command is crucial after every data load and migration:

+        psql
+        VACUUM ANALYZE;

+11. Your database was successfully migrated.
+Congratulations!